bveldhuyzen/bolus-sim/README.md

 - Allows for manual input of meal IOB and correction IOB
 - Optionally calculates your meal IOB and correction IOB (linear)
 - Includes calculations with every bolus suggestion
-- Runs on tablets, laptops, pc's, smartphones, probably also raspberry and chromebook
+- Runs on tablets, laptops, pc's, smartphones, likely also on raspberry, watches, and chromebooks

 #